Updated December 3, 2015

 Might someone eligible for a cost-sharing reduction be better off getting a gold or platinum plan instead of a silver plan?

-In general, a person with income at 200 percent of the poverty line or less would be better off enrolling in a silver plan and taking advantage of the cost-sharing reduction.
-For example, if John (who has income equal to 200 percent of the poverty line) used his premium tax credit to purchase a gold plan, he would pay more for his share of the premium — a total of roughly $200 per month if the gold plan costs $6,000 per year — than he would pay for the silver plan with a cost-sharing reduction.
+In general, a person with income at or below 200 percent of the poverty line would be better off enrolling in a silver plan and taking advantage of the cost-sharing reduction.
+For example, if John (who has income equal to 200 percent of the poverty line) used his premium tax credit to purchase a gold plan, he would pay more for his share of the premium — a total of over$200 per month if the gold plan costs $6,000 per year — than he would pay for the silver plan with a cost-sharing reduction.
 Moreover, under the cost-sharing reduction variation of the standard silver plan John is eligible to receive, the cost-sharing charges would also be lower compared to a gold plan.
 The gold plan has an actuarial value of 80 percent (with, say, a $600 deductible and $25 physician-visit copayments), while the cost-sharing reduction John can get would make an 87 percent actuarial value plan available to him (with a $250 deductible and $15 physician copayments in our example).
 So, in this case, John would clearly be better off from a pure cost perspective buying a silver plan and taking advantage of the cost-sharing reduction because it would mean paying less toward the premium and paying less out-of-pocket when he uses health care services.